 It is believed that 90 per cent of the visible signs of aging are due to accumulative sun exposure.
 In the case of lax skin, UVA rays penetrate into the dermal layer causing cell damage, thereby producing denaturing of collagen and elastin fibres.
 Oxidative stress is another aging factor contributing to lax skin.
 In our youth, our body’s ability to combat free radicals and produce new collagen is at its best.
 The natural aging process reduces our body’s ability to combat oxidative stress from pollution, lifestyle choices, poor nutrition and ultraviolet light.
 Additionally, cell regeneration slows, meaning fewer collagen fibres are produced.

-Oakville Plastic Surgery and Advanced Skincare is dedicated to providing safe and effective solutions for your skin concerns.
+Oakville Plastic Surgery is dedicated to providing safe and effective solutions for your skin concerns.
 A thorough consultation will assess the skin firming treatment best suited to your unique condition.